 The Greek Grammar

-It is true that in Greek, the final clause in this verse (Jn 1:1) does not have the definite article (“the”) before the word “God”; the literal reading in Greek is “God was the Word”.
+It is true that in Greek, the disputed passage (Jn 1:1) does not have the definite article (“the”) before the word “God”; the literal reading in Greek is “God was the Word”.
 But this is the same as saying, “the Word was God”.
 As proper nouns in Greek are preceded by the definite article, both “God” and “Word” when used separately would be preceded by “the”; and as they are both in the nominative case, only one of them requires the definite article which is placed before the word which come first in the sentence or clause.
-So if “God was the Word”, it stands to reason that the Word was God – it can’t be understood in any other way.
+So if “God was the Word”, translational principles demand that it reads “the Word was God” – it can’t be understood in any other way.
 Bible scholars and heretics have been arguing this point almost since the beginning of Christianity.
 But the arguments have become unnecessarily quite technical and confusing.
 It is well then that God has provided the Truth for us more simply in the English bible.
 While knowing the Greek of Scripture is necessary for scholars, ordinary laymen don’t have to depend on its difficult Greek grammar to know whether or not Jesus is God or a god.
 The bible is all about Jesus, both as Jehovah in the Old Testament and Son of God in the New Testament, and it tells us clearly who he is and what we need to know about him.

 Contradictory Teachings